-The Federal Educational Supplemental Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need, that is, students with the lowest Expected Family Contribution, and priority is given to full-time students who receive Federal Pell Grants.
+The Federal Educational Supplemental Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need, that is, students with the lowest Expected Family Contribution, and Federal Pell Grant eligible.
 There is no guarantee that every eligible student will be able to receive an FSEOG.
+Students who meet the eligibility requirements will be awarded \$600 per academic year on a first come first serve basis.
+Once funding is exhausted no more students will be awarded FSEOG.